yshmarov/yshmarov.github.io/_posts/2023-03-17-rails-best-practices.md

 - code style: rubocop, prettier, erblint
 - tests

-Minitest is okay, but Rspec is better (due to `describe` and `context` blocks).
+Minitest or Rspec?
+Does not matter.
 FactoryBot is more versatile that fixtures.
 Ultimately, use the tools that you feel more comfortable with.

 When testing, focus on writing good **Controller** and **System** tests.